Jazz, Bolsheviks and Miss X: A real-life spy story from 1930s Bombay

 For lovers of jazz music and dance in Bombay, these were heady times, with the colourful ensemble at the Taj Mahal Hotel, as Naresh Fernandes discusses in his account, Taj Mahal Foxtrot.
 The jazz scene “was honeycombed with virtuosi of high calibre.
 The pace was intense, but it was carried on in a spirit which placed the love of jazz above every other consideration.”

 As Fernandes writes, the travelling musicians lived it up, were well liked, and faced little racial discrimination.
-While Bombay’s elite openly embraced the exciting new sounds from America via the continent, elsewhere in the city labour leaders secretly welcomed visitors from abroad to help their cause.
+While Bombay’s elite openly embraced the exciting new sounds from America via the Continent, elsewhere in the city labour leaders secretly welcomed visitors from abroad to help their cause.

 Hemming says that Crickett Smith appears to have helped Miss X secure lodgings at a boarding house.
 She soon made contact with local communist leaders, among whom would have been BT Ranadive.
 Just a month earlier, GA Adhikari, the General Secretary of the Communist Party of India, had been arrested in Bombay.